Monday, October 6, 2025

 Is the music Buddhist?

-We often observe this issue when attending concerts.
-Prior to listening to a piece of music, knowing that it was composed by a certain composer, we mentally prepare ourselves for a specific listening experience.
-Just before a piece by Morton Feldman is about to be performed on a mixed program, we can observe how a significant portion of the audience adjusts their posture as if getting ready to enter the 'Feldman experience.'
-I believe that this 'setting-up' is not necessarily a bad thing in itself.
-It can be a helpful activity that enables more meaningful listening.
-The way we conduct our bodies and energies is crucial in facilitating a meaningful listening experience.
-It highlights that music listening is not merely a passive activity but an active one.
-Music is something enacted.
-To borrow Thompson's description of mindfulness practices, listening is a "skillful know-how for enacting certain situated mind-body states and behaviors" (Thompson et al. 1991/2016, xxv.).
-This point is also expressed by Tia DeNora when she writes that "[l]isteners are by no means simply 'affected' by music but are, rather, active in constructing their 'passivity' to music - their ability to be 'moved'" (2003, 92).
+We can observe both the helpful and distracting roles that conceptual frameworks play when attending concerts.
+Before listening to a piece and knowing its composer, we mentally prepare ourselves for a particular listening experience.
+For example, just before a Morton Feldman piece is performed on a mixed program, many audience members adjust their posture, as if readying themselves to enter the 'Feldman experience'.
+This 'setting-up' is not necessarily a bad thing.
+It can be a helpful practice that facilitates deeper, more meaningful listening.
+The way we conduct our attention—through posture, energy, and embodied readiness—is crucial in shaping the experience.
+It reminds us that listening is not a purely passive activity but an enacted one: music is something we do, not merely something we perceive.
+As Thompson describes mindfulness practices, listening can be understood as a "skillful know-how for enacting certain situated mind-body states and behaviors" (Thompson et al. 1991/2016, xxv).
+Tia DeNora similarly emphasizes that "[l]isteners are by no means simply 'affected' by music but are, rather, active in constructing their 'passivity' to music—their ability to be 'moved'" (2003, 92).

-Long before becoming engaged in Buddhist practice, I heard a piece by Yoko Ono called Stone Piece.
-In this piece, the listener is asked to simply listen to the sound of a stone aging.
-This experience of listening to literally nothing audible but as if it was music–listening to it with the kind of acoustic empathy that musical listening requires–was very epiphanic to me.
-It was a hearing that was disengaged from sound, and this objectless listening disclosed to me something meaningful about the mind and the world.
-It disclosed a world without edges and with limitless spaciousness; a world where any distinctions between idea and matter, and between externality and internality were completely dissolved.
-The listening that the Stone Piece invited seemed to go beyond musical modes of listening towards a completely unstructured experience where the forms of things could freely come and go without leaving any traces–in other words, an experience of emptiness.
+Long before I became engaged in Buddhist practice, I encountered Yoko Ono’s Stone Piece.
+In this work, the listener is asked simply to attend to the sound of a stone aging.
+Experiencing literally nothing audible as if it were music—listening with the kind of acoustic empathy that musical engagement requires—was profoundly epiphanic for me.
+It was a form of hearing disengaged from conventional sound, and this objectless listening revealed something deeply meaningful about mind and world.
+It disclosed a world without edges and with limitless spaciousness—a world in which distinctions between idea and matter, or between externality and internality, were entirely dissolved.
+The listening that Stone Piece invited seemed to transcend ordinary musical modes, opening onto a completely unstructured experience in which the forms of things could freely appear and vanish without leaving any traces—in other words, an experience of emptiness.

-I was early on drawn to art that seemed to invite to similiar experiences.
-In the visual field, I found something of this quality in the works of Agnes Martin and Lee Ufan.
-Martin herself described her paintings to be "about merging, about formlessness […] A world without objects, without interruption" (in Princenthal 2015).
-The audience does not have to be committed to any particular institutionalized path of cultivation whatsoever to perceive this formlessness.
-This is one of the great qualities of art.
-There is no need to talk about ideas or concepts.
-Instead, there is the possibility to directly inspire and benefit the mind-bodies of sentient beings through the attunement between them and the art.
+Early on, I was drawn to art that seemed to invite similar experiences.
+In the visual field, I found this quality in the works of Agnes Martin and Lee Ufan.
+Martin herself described her paintings as "about merging, about formlessness […] A world without objects, without interruption" (in Princenthal 2015).
+The viewer does not need to be committed to any particular institutionalized path of cultivation to perceive this formlessness—this is one of art’s great gifts.
+There is no need for explicit ideas or concepts; instead, art can directly inspire and benefit the mind-bodies of sentient beings through the attunement it fosters between them and the work itself.

-When I later started to meditate, I recognized the sound of the aging stone in meditative experiences like an old friend.
-I realized that the listening afforded by the Stone Piece was comparable to the kind of listening that the Śūraṅgama instructs us to do.
-The question then becomes: had I been practicing the Śūraṅgama meditation without realizing it?
-If the answer is yes, what need is there for Buddhism if this meditation is accessible through such simple instruction as listening to an aging stone?
+When I later began meditating, I recognized the sound of the aging stone in those experiences as if greeting an old friend.
+I realized that the listening the Stone Piece cultivates is akin to the kind of attention the Śūraṅgama instructs.
+This raises a provocative question: had I been practicing the Śūraṅgama meditation all along, without realizing it?
+And if the answer is yes, what need is there for Buddhism if such meditation is accessible through something as simple as listening to an aging stone?

-As Mumon said in his verse to the 30th case of The Gateless Gate, it is silly to search for anything else on a day with a blue sky.
-This mere attunement to emptiness is enough.
-Breaking this state by asking logical questions such as what comprises the nature of a Buddha is equally foolish as stealing things and then declaring yourself innocent (青天白日, 切忌尋覓, 更問如何, 抱贓叫屈).
-In this vein, some might say that not being fully content with these early art experiences and being spurred on by Ono's piece to get involved with institutionalized Buddhism–i.e., pondering further and asking questions about the nature of this attunement–is a mistake.
-Others would argue against such a statement and claim it to be a facile consideration of awakening; it is not enough, they would say, to occasionally have empty, nondual meditative experiences when encountering art.
-To reach further than these temporary experiences facilitated by listening to the aging stone, or encountering the infinite in the sculptural structures of Lee Ufan, we must ask for help and guidance from someone who can show us the way to complete, atemporal awakening.
-They would say that we must take refuge in the Buddha, Dharma, and Sangha.
+As Mumon says in his verse to the 30th case of The Gateless Gate, it is silly to search for anything else on a day with a blue sky.
+Mere attunement to emptiness is enough.
+To disrupt this state by asking logical questions—such as what comprises the nature of a Buddha—is as foolish as stealing and then declaring oneself innocent (青天白日, 切忌尋覓, 更問如何, 抱贓叫屈).
+In this vein, some might claim that not being fully content with these early art experiences—and being spurred by Ono’s piece to engage with Buddhism, to ponder further and ask questions about the nature of this attunement—is a mistake.
+Others would counter that such a claim oversimplifies awakening: occasional encounters with emptiness or nondual states through art are not enough.
+To move beyond these temporary glimpses—whether listening to the aging stone or experiencing the infinite in Lee Ufan’s sculptures—one must seek guidance from someone who can show the way to full, atemporal awakening.
+From this perspective, taking refuge in the Buddha, Dharma, and Sangha is indispensable.

-When reading Lee's writings, we are struck by how much he emphasizes this as the purpose of his art.
-It is all about creating conditions in which the audience can see things as they are–to create "ruptures in the ordinary everydayness" (2018, 156) so that it can see things as empty.
-When we return from these art experiences, it is like we return to saṃsāra from a brief escape: “[t]ime becomes continuous again” and “[t]he gap is closed and turns into space where the surroundings remain unseen” (2018, 156).
-I believe Lee would not mind referring to his sculptures and paintings as the 'honey' that makes these rapturous moments possible.
-This art is not downgraded by being called upāya but rather it is a sign of its supreme accomplishments.
+When reading Lee’s writings, one is struck by how consistently he emphasizes this as the purpose of his art.
+His aim is to create conditions in which the audience can see things as they are—to generate "ruptures in the ordinary everydayness" (2018, 156) so that perception of emptiness becomes possible.
+Returning from such encounters with art is akin to returning to saṃsāra after a brief liberation: "[t]ime becomes continuous again" and "[t]he gap is closed and turns into space where the surroundings remain unseen" (2018, 156).
+I believe Lee would have no objection to describing his sculptures and paintings as the 'honey' that enables these rapturous moments.
+Far from diminishing the art, calling it upāya instead highlights its supreme accomplishment.

 得句先呈佛 Attaining lines, you first offer them to the Buddha;